 Another way to look at protein needs is by looking at percentages of carbs, fat and protein.
 The range for protein is set at 10-30% of total calories.
 The recommended 0.8g of protein per kg puts protein intake at only 10% of total calorie intake – which is on the low end.

-Since protein plays such an important role in how our body functions, satiety and weight maintenance, I recommend a minimum protein intake of at least 1.0g per kg.
+Since protein plays such an important role in how our body functions I recommend a minimum protein intake of at least 1.0g per kg.
 This especially holds true for vegetarian and vegan diets since protein from plant-based foods aren’t as available to the body as those found in animal sources.

 However, depending on your activity level, lifestyle, goals, digestion, etc. this may still be too little.
 For example, if you are an athlete, vegetarian/vegan, pregnant, breastfeeding your protein requirements will be greater.

-Making a conscious effort (especially if eating a plant-based diet) to include protein at each of your meals, will help ensure you are meeting your protein needs.
+Making a conscious effort to include protein at each of your meals.
+This is especially if eating a plant-based diet.
 If you’re feeling sluggish, constantly hungry, or can’t seem to control your cravings, there’s a good chance you may need to up your protein intake.
-If you really want to find out what is best for YOU and feel confident you’re getting enough protein, I recommend meeting one-on-one with a registered dietitian nutritionist.
+If you really want to find out what is best for YOU and feel confident you’re getting enough protein, I’d love to work with you in 1:1 nutrition coaching.